Nonparametric Analysis of Random Utility Models: Related Literature

 Section \ref{sec:Inference} of this paper is (implicitly) about testing multiple inequalities, the subject of a large literature in economics and statistics.
-See, in particular, \citeasnoun{ghm} and \citeasnoun{wolak-1991} and also \citeasnoun{chernoff}, \citeasnoun{kudo63}, \citeasnoun{perlman}, \citeasnoun{shapiro}, \citeasnoun{takemura-kuriki}, \citeasnoun{andrews-hac}, \citeasnoun{BCS15}, and \citeasnoun{guggenberger-hahn-kim}.
+See, in particular, \citeasnoun{ghm} and \citeasnoun{wolak-1991} and also \citeasnoun{chernoff}, \citeasnoun{kudo63}, \citeasnoun{perlman}, \citeasnoun{shapiro}, and \citeasnoun{takemura-kuriki} as well as \citeasnoun{andrews-hac}, \citeasnoun{BCS15}, and \citeasnoun{guggenberger-hahn-kim}.
 For the also related setting of inference on parameters defined by moment inequalities, see furthermore \citeasnoun{andrews-soares}, \citeasnoun{bugni-2010}, \citeasnoun{Canay10}, \citeasnoun{cht}, \citeasnoun{imbens-manski}, \citeasnoun{romano-shaikh}, \citeasnoun{rosen-2008}, and \citeasnoun{stoye-2009}.
-The major difference to these literatures is that moment inequalities, if linear (which most of the papers do not assume), define the faces of a polyhedron.
-The restrictions generated by our model are more akin to defining the polyhedron's vertices.
+The major difference to these literatures is that moment inequalities, if linear (which most of the papers do not assume), define a polyhedron through its faces, while the restrictions generated by our model correspond to its vertices.
 One cannot in practice switch between these representations in high dimensions, so that we have to develop a new approach.
-In contrast, the inference theory in \citeasnoun{HS14} only requires comparing two budgets.
-Because of this simple structure, they can express their hypotheses in terms of faces of polyhedra.
-While they use the structure of the model to improve on mechanical application of earlier results, no major conceptual advance is needed.
+This problem also occurs in a related problem in psychology, namely testing if binary choice probabilities are in the so-called Linear Order Polytope.
+Here, the problem of computing explicit moment inequalities is researched but unresolved (e.g., see \citeasnoun{DR15} and references therein), and we believe that our test is of interest for that literature.
+Finally, \citeasnoun{HS14} only compare two budgets at a time, and \citeasnoun{Kawaguchi} tests necessary conditions that are directly expressed as moment inequalities.
+Therefore, inference in both papers is much closer to the aforecited literature.